PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 He said: “I think we need to look at the security vetting, because it now transpires that what was being said was not true.
 And had I known then, what I know now, I’d never have appointed him in the first place.”

+Officials have been tasked with examining that process as a priority, according to Downing Street.

-There have been calls by backbenchers for the sacking of Sir Keir’s chief of staff Morgan McSweeney, whom many blame for his ally Lord Mandelson’s appointment to the ambassadorship.
+There have been calls by backbenchers for the removal of Sir Keir and his chief of staff, Morgan McSweeney, whom many blame for his ally Lord Mandelson’s appointment to the ambassadorship.

+Labour pressure group Mainstream called for a “total overhaul of personnel, of process and of the rotten priorities that brought us here”.

+“Everyone who participated in this process – from those who championed the appointment, to those who turned a blind eye, to those who silenced doubts in the name of political convenience – must be held to account,” the group said.

 One Labour MP told the Press Association that WhatsApp chats among backbenchers that are usually animated have gone “eerily quiet”, and that the mood is “sombre” and suggested this could signal plotting behind the scenes.